July 6: Today in Royal History

 July 6, 1796 – Birth of Nicholas I, Emperor of All Russia at Gatchina Palace near St. Petersburg, Russia

 Nicholas I, Emperor of All Russia was the third of the four sons and the ninth of the ten children of Paul I, Emperor of All Russia.
 Because he had two, much older brothers, he was not expected to become Emperor.
-Nicholas’ eldest brother Alexander I, Emperor of All Russia had no surviving children and so the second brother Grand Duke Constantine Pavlovich was the heir to the throne.
+Nicholas’ eldest brother Alexander I, Emperor of All Russia had no surviving children and the second brother Grand Duke Constantine Pavlovich was the heir to the throne.
 Grand Duke Constantine morganatically married Joanna Grudzińska.
-However, in order for Alexander I to give his approval to the marriage, Constantine was required to forfeit his rights to the Russian throne in favor of his younger brother Nicholas.
+However, for Alexander I to approve the marriage, Constantine was required to forfeit his rights to the Russian throne in favor of his younger brother Nicholas.

 Unofficial Royalty: Nicholas I, Emperor of All Russia